 - i.
 Room colour code BLUE for HBV patients. - ii.
-Room colour code YELLOW for HCV patients. - 6.42.
+Room colour code YELLOW for HCV patients. - 6.41.
+Airborne infection isolation rooms shall include having a viewing window from outside the room for staff safety - 6.42.
 Clean linen storage area shall be provided with the following requirements: - 6.42.1.
 Location of the clean linen storage area within the clean workroom. - 6.42.2.
 A separate closet or an approved distribution system shall be permitted. - 6.42.3.
-If a closed cart system is used, storage in an alcove shall be permitted, it must be out of the path of normal traffic and under staff control. - 6.43.
-Insertion haemodialysis can be done in outpatient with privilege physician, while permanent dialysis can be done in hospital setting.
+If a closed cart system is used, storage in an alcove shall be permitted, it must be out of the path of normal traffic and under staff control.